crate/crate-sample-apps/python/documentation.md

 - `get()`: To retrieve a blob
 - `delete()`: To remove a blob from the database

-The `post()` method on the `ImageList` class demonstrates how to generate a `sha1` digest from a JSON payload that contains a base64 encoded binary file and how to use it to create the blob on the Crate cluster.
+The `post()` method on the `ImageList` class demonstrates how to generate a `sha1` digest from a JSON payload that contains a base64 encoded binary file and how to use it to create the blob on the CrateDB cluster.

 ```python
 class ImageList(ImageResource):